Epidemiology of Pediatric Hereditary Spherocytosis

 The intervention itself should be postponed up to the age of six to nine if the clinical course of the disease allows it.

-Regardless of the severity of clinical presentation of hereditary spherocytosis splenectomy should not be done if the patient is younger than three, even in the setting of frequent transfusions needed to cope with disease.
+Regardless of the severity of clinical presentation of hereditary spherocytosis, splenectomy should not be done if the patient is younger than three, even in the setting of frequent transfusions needed to cope with the disease.

 Mode of surgery: Laparoscopic intervention is gold standard, if there are no contraindications.

 Long-term immunization: The immunization against Neisseria meningitides, Pneumococci and Haemophilus should be done in advance.